Also known as Hair Assistant, Shampoo Assistant, Shampoo Person, Shampoo Technician, Shampooer, Stylist Assistant

 Second, Hairstylist Assistants moderately value Support.
 Occupations that satisfy this work value offer supportive management that stands behind employees.

-Lastly, Hairstylist Assistants very slightly value Independence.
-Occupations that satisfy this work value allow employees to work on their own and make decisions.
+Lastly, Hairstylist Assistants very slightly value Achievement.
+Occupations that satisfy this work value are results oriented and allow employees to use their strongest abilities, giving them a feeling of accomplishment.

 Each occupation brings its own set of psychological demands, which describe the characteristics necessary to perform the job well.